Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 What else have you got for us?

-MELINDA: My second great read this week is the second volume of Nobuaki Tadano’s 7 Billion Needles.
+MJ: My second great read this week is the second volume of Nobuaki Tadano’s 7 Billion Needles.
 I’ve been eagerly anticipating this release (the series’ first volume was a recent Pick of the Week) and I’m happy to say that it lived up to my expectations and then some.

 In this volume, self-isolated teen Hikaru takes a trip to her former home island to visit her father’s grave, but between the alien entity, Horizon, who now lives inside her body and two new friends who insist on tagging along, she’s reluctantly far from alone.
 Upon her arrival, it’s quickly apparent that not all was right when she left.
 The only person in town who is happy to see her is an old childhood friend, and even he is carrying the weight of the past on his shoulders.